 Some say the printer 3D will have the same impact as the steam engine.
-A young Togolese man is about to write one of the most beautiful and promising pages of this new technological revolution.
+A young Togolese tech Community is about to write one of the most beautiful and promising pages of this new technological revolution.
 Be the heart of this outbreak by giving a hand to an innovation "Made in Africa !".

 Ecology.
 Technological Democracy.
 Solidarity.

 - Develop e-wasting and contribute to the cleaning of the IT waste reception center which as in Agbogbloshie in Ghana, are as big as some districts.

 - Put technology into needy hands and give Africa the opportunity to not only be a spectator but to play the first role in a more virtuous industrial revolution.

 - Favour the diversion and the reuse of used machinery to avoid that it becomes scrap and give it a second life to generate a new economic contribution to African households, schools and cyber-cafes.

 These are some of the challenges WoeLab has recently embraced by getting in the manufacturing of the first homemade 3D printer, openSource and hors famille RepRap.